 Event raises money for team’s program that mentors Dunbar Middle School students and supports education for women in Africa.

-The Depot Grille will host the Lynchburg College Women’s Soccer team on April 15 for a celebration of the team’s success on the field and a fundraiser to support education efforts in Lynchburg as well as Africa.
+The Depot Grille will host the University of Lynchburg Women’s Soccer team on April 15 for a celebration of the team’s success on the field and a fundraiser to support education efforts in Lynchburg as well as Africa.

-The athletic prowess of the Lynchburg College Women’s Soccer team (LCWS) is nationally known since they captured the 2014 NCAA Division III National Title in December 2014.
+The athletic prowess of the University of Lynchburg Women’s Soccer team (LCWS) is nationally known since they captured the 2014 NCAA Division III National Title in December 2014.
 That talent is matched by the team’s success in academics, determination and service to the larger community.

 The April 15 event at the Depot Grille will be held in advance of the LCWS Weekend and the LCWS Alumni game on April 18.
 The restaurant will donate a portion of proceeds from meal purchases on that day to Women of Worth (WOW Girls), the LCWS service program.
 Other donations to WOW Girls, in care of Sports Outreach Institute, will be accepted as well.

 The WOW Girls program pays the costs to educate 10 young women in Uganda, and it also helps support the education and development of 13 young women students at Dunbar Middle School, where LCWS players serve as tutors.

 At 3:30 p.m., LCWS Head Coach Dr. Todd Olsen and members of the team will give a presentation about the service program.
 Information about WOW Girls and the LCWS journey to the national championship, including photos and videos, will be on display all day.
 LCWS T-shirts, scarfs and pennants will be for sale, too.